 Despite all this, the myth just won’t die and go away, and the scare-mongers continue to generate copy advising people to avoid it — something clearly impossible given that your own body makes it.

-The scare-mongers neglect to address the good old-fashioned topic of almost instant death from botulism.
+The scare-mongers neglect to address the good old-fashioned topic of a relatively faster-death from botulism.

 Its E number is E250.